fw1121/pannenkoek/README.md

 ## Dependencies
 R has to be initialized from the command line first to install packages.
-So just run R. (seriously)
+Run the command below to install the R dependencies necessary to run LefSe.
+If you only want to summarize the tables and not run LefSe, you do not need to run the command below.
 ```